bcbarbara/crazyflie_nmpc/README.md

 * roll_trim: Trim in degrees, e.g. negative if flie drifts to the left
 * pitch_trim: Trim in degrees, e.g. negative if flie drifts forward

-See how to obtain good trim values [here](http://wiki.bitcraze.se/projects:crazyflie:userguide:tips_and_tricks for details on).
+See how to obtain good trim values [here](http://wiki.bitcraze.se/projects:crazyflie:userguide:tips_and_tricks) for details on.

 ### Subscribers